gschmutz/iot-vehicle-tracking-demo/README.md

 1539711992051 | truck/97/position | null | 97 | 30 | 1325712174 | Normal | 41.89 | -87.66 | -6187001306629414077
 ```

+We have submitted our first simple KSQL statement.
+Let's now add some analytics to this base statement.

 ### Streaming Filter with KSQL

-Now let's filter on all the info messages, where the `eventType` is not normal:
+First we start with a filter to see all the messages, where the `eventType` is not `Normal`:

 ```
 SELECT * FROM truck_position_s WHERE eventType != 'Normal';
 ```

+We now get much less data, basically only the anomalies (dangerous driving) we are interested in:

 ```
 1539712101614 | truck/67/position | null | 67 | 11 | 160405074 | Lane Departure | 38.98 | -92.53 | -6187001306629414077